2016 Zen Peacemakers Bearing Witness Plunge Summary at Cheyenne River Sioux Tribe Reservation

-This week twenty-four Zen Peacemakers arrived at South Dakota to commence the Bearing Witness in Cheyenne River Reservation plunge, with participants from Turtle Island (USA), Poland, Belgium, Switzerland, Palestine and Myanmar.
+CHEYENNE RIVER RESERVATION, SOUTH DAKOTA, USA.
+In July 2016, twenty-four Zen Peacemakers arrived at South Dakota to commence the Bearing Witness in Cheyenne River Reservation plunge, with participants from Turtle Island (USA), Poland, Belgium, Switzerland, Palestine and Myanmar.
 This plunge, as actions inspired by¬†the Zen Peacemakers’ Three Tenets are often called, was coordinated and organized by members of the ZPO, and led by Grover Genro Gauntt and Tiokasin Ghosthorse who was born in Cheyenne River Reservation, home of the Cheyenne River Lakota Nation.
 This effort was initiated following¬†the momentum of the Zen Peacemakers 2015 Native American Bearing Witness retreat in the Black Hills.

-The group joined Simply Smiles Inc. construction crew and helped raise two brand new houses on the¬†grassy mounds of¬†La Plant, South Dakota.
+The group joined a Simply Smiles construction crew and helped raise two brand new houses on the¬†grassy mounds of¬†La Plant, South Dakota.
 Simply Smiles puts up two houses per summer for local reservation residents.

-The Zen Peacemakers Inc. supports these members-led plunges and is grateful to Grover Gauntt and Tiokasin Ghosthorse for their offering and for the Lakota people and land of Cheyenne River reservation for their hospitality and generosity.
+Zen Peacemakers International supports these members-led plunges.¬† We are grateful¬†to Grover Gauntt and Tiokasin Ghosthorse for their offering, and to the Lakota people and land of Cheyenne River reservation for their hospitality and generosity.